 What do you do at a Death Cafe?
 That’s often the first question folk ask when they hear about Death Cafes.

-We’ve got a natty 10 Facts About a Death Cafe graphic that tells you in simple terms what you do at a Death Cafe.
-And of course, the most important thing is what you feel about being at a Death Cafe… alive!
+Of course, the most important thing is what you feel about being at a Death Cafe… alive!
 And, we hope, part of a community of engaged people who are interested in life and death and facing up to notions that death is a taboo subject.
 Rubbish!
 It’s so central to life.

 One Death Cafe we held at the Gallery of Modern Art in Glasgow for Dying Matters Awareness Week attracted a bundle of new people and a few ‘regulars’.